2001-Tue Nov 21 05:27:18 EST 2017

 If your dog shows signs of Lyme disease, he will typically be treated with oral antibiotics for 30 days or longer.
 Signs will usually resolve within 48 hours unless other diseases, Lyme nephritis or additional complications are involved.
 Additional medications may be recommended if your dog shows signs of pain or kidney disease.

-Since the majority of dogs who test positive for Lyme disease don’t show any clinical signs, veterinarians are hesitant to treat them.
+Since the majority of dogs who test positive for Lyme disease don’t show any clinical signs, many veterinarians are hesitant to treat them.
 In fact, it is generally recommended that these dogs aren’t treated for a number of reasons, including the expense of medications, possible side effects and the potential to create antibiotic resistance among the bacteria causing the disease.

 If additional testing shows your dog may have signs of Lyme nephritis or an extremely high number of antibodies to the bacteria, some veterinarians may choose to pursue treatment.
 Whether or not your dog is treated, your veterinarian will most likely recommend a recheck in three to six months.